-July 27, 2005 - Yassin Hassan Omar, a 24-year-old Somali man with British residency, is one of four men arrested in Birmingham, about 100 miles north of London.
-Police identify another suspected bomber, Muktar Said Ibrahim, an Eritrea native who became a British citizen in 2003.
+July 27, 2005 - Yassin Hassan Omar, a 24-year-old Somali man with British residency, is arrested in Birmingham.

 July 29, 2005 -

-Police capture two of the 7/21 suspects, Muktar Said Ibrahim and Ramzi Mohammed, at the Dalgarno Gardens apartments in London's North Kensington neighborhood.
-The suspected fourth bomber, an Ethiopian named Hamdi Adus Isaac, is captured in Italy
+Police capture two suspects, Muktar Said Ibrahim and Ramzi Mohammed, at the Dalgarno Gardens apartments in London's North Kensington neighborhood.
+The suspected fourth bomber, an Ethiopian named Hamdi Isaac, also known as Hussain Osman, is captured in Italy

 after Scotland Yard and Italian authorities monitor his cell phone as he travels from London to Rome.

-August 7, 2005 - British police announce that a total of five men have now been charged: Muktar Said Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wharbi Mohammed, 22, both charged with assisting in evading arrest.
+August 7, 2005 - British police announce that a total of five men have now been charged: Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wahbi Mohammed, 22, both charged with assisting in evading arrest.

-April 28, 2006 - Five suspects, Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, Manfo Asiedu, and Hussein Osman, appear via video link at the Central Criminal Court, all pleading "not guilty" to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
-The indictment for the sixth defendant, Adel Yahya, is postponed until June.
+April 28, 2006 - Ibrahim, Ramzi Mohammed, Omar, Asiedu, and Osman, appear via video link at the Central Criminal Court, all pleading "not guilty" to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
+The indictment of Adel Yahya is postponed until June.
 He is accused of conspiracy to cause explosions.

-July 9, 2007 - The jury convicts four of the defendants on the charges of conspiracy to commit murder: Muktar Said Ibrahim, Yassin Omar, Ramzi Mohammed, and Hussain Osman.
+July 9, 2007 - A jury convicts four of the defendants on the charges of conspiracy to commit murder: Ibrahim, Omar, Ramzi Mohammed and Osman.

-July 10, 2007 - The jury fails to reach a verdict on the remaining two defendants: Manfo Kwaku Asiedu and Adel Yahya.
+July 10, 2007 - The jury fails to reach a verdict on the remaining two defendants: Asiedu and Yahya.

 after he pleads to conspiracy to cause explosions.